**process cycle#

 Example#

-The following commands can be used to compute the max value of the von mises stress invariant the mean value of the average stress, and the multiaxial stress amplitude for each cycle stored in the FE results files.
-The process format allows to store the result in an ascii file: note the “_cyc” character string added to the name of the sub-process output variables.
+The following commands can be used to compute the max value of the von Mises stress invariant the mean value of the average stress, and the multi-axial stress amplitude for each cycle stored in the FE results files.
+The process format allows to store the result in an ASCII file: note the “_cyc” character string added to the name of the sub-process output variables.

 % first section